How shifting perceptions of low-income families helps get them out of poverty

 What if the opposite was true—what if Jesús’ mother and other working-poor families were the surest bet and the best investment one could make to help lift people out of poverty?

-On average, after two years of engagement with FII, families report a 27 percent increase in annual income, a 36 percent decrease in dependence on government assistance, and 88 percent of students show excellent, good, or improved grades.
-Collectively, FII families have built $2.5 million in home equity.
+On average, after two years of engagement with UpTogether, families report a 27 percent increase in annual income, a 36 percent decrease in dependence on government assistance, and 88 percent of students show excellent, good, or improved grades.
+Collectively, UpTogether families have built $2.5 million in home equity.

-To connect families to resources and each other, FII built an app called UpTogether—a community building platform for trusting and investing in low-income families.
-Instead of basing consumer profiles on a traditional credit score, for example, FII through its platform, which considers various dimensions of social capital and community participation, is able to direct grant like investments directly into the hands of families.
+To connect families to resources and each other, UpTogether built an app called UpTogether—a community-building platform for trusting and investing in low-income families.
+Instead of basing consumer profiles on a traditional credit score, for example, UpTogether, through its platform, which considers various dimensions of social capital and community participation, is able to direct grant-like investments directly into the hands of families.

 Jorge explains, “We’re able to identify when families are stepping in to babysit for the neighbor because they have to go to work.
 We’re able to track if families are giving a ride to a friend because a car broke down.
 We’ve been able to identify these social capital exchanges and quantify them and assign monetary value to it.
 Over the last four years, we’ve quantified north of $15 million of social capital that has been exchanged in these communities.
 We know that we’re just scratching the surface.”